brimoran/Linux-on-ASUS-C101PA/README.md

 This will take a while (...an hour or so) as there is a lot to compile.

-Not bad, just three packages from my normal setup don't work:
+Not bad, just three packages from my normal setup don't work (excluded from the list above):

 - prophet
 - arules